W. Va. Code § 18B-1-6

 When, in obedience to a subpoena or direction by proper authority, an employee appears as a witness for the Federal Government, the State of West Virginia, a political subdivision thereof, the institution, or is a member of a jury, the employee shall be entitled to leave with pay for such duty and for such period of required absence.

 When attendance in a court is in connection with an employee's usual official duties, time required in going and returning shall not be considered as absence from duty.
 When an employee serves on a jury, or is subpoenaed in litigation related to the employee’s usual duties, the employee shall be entitled to leave with pay for such duty and for such period of required absence.
-The employee shall report to work if he/she is excused by the court before the end of his/her regular work day.
+The employee shall report to work if the employee is excused by the court before the end of the regular work day.
 Provisions for employees who work a shift other than day shift shall be made according to WVSOM policy.
 Employees serving on a jury should provide a copy of jury notice to their supervisor.

 Leave without pay for continuing education may be provided to staff under certain conditions.
 Eligible employees may be released from work to attend classes during normal work hours.
 The request must be in writing with supporting documentation provided and must be approved by the immediate supervisor and the Office of Human Resources.
 This time shall not exceed three hours per week during the course of the program and shall not result in a negative impact on the quantity and quality of the work performed.